 Step 1: Research Examination

-This oral exam is given in the beginning of the second year (typically in the 3rd full week of September, although minor variations in schedule are possible in response to student, faculty and University schedules).
-The purpose of the exam is to review the student’s progress through the pre-thesis research program conducted during the fall, spring, and summer of the first year.
-It also assists in training students to give formal presentations of scientific research, even at preliminary stages.
-There is no special report required in advance of the test.
-The reporting requirement is that a research report needs to be in place for each of the three periods of conducted research (fall, spring, and summer).
-It is understood that some of these research projects may be just past the level of a reading course, while others may be an actual research paper to be published.
-Students who have conducted multiple rotations in their first year should pick one topic to present in depth at the research exam.
+No special report is required in advance of the exam.
+Research report must be submitted for each of the three periods of conducted research (fall, spring, and summer of the first year).
+It is understood that some of these research projects may be just past the level of a reading course, while others may be more advanced and even yield publishable results.
+Students who have participated in multiple research projects in their first year should pick one topic to present in depth at the research exam.

-At the research exam, students give a 15-minute presentation on the motivation, background, and progress made in their research.
-The first 10 minutes should be accessible and interesting to a broad audience, with the last 5 containing more specialized parts.
-The next 15 minutes are spent fielding questions from the committee.
-The questions typically focus on the research presented, but can reach beyond that to explore how well the student understands the context of their project and its physics background.
-The last 10 minutes are used for committee discussion.
-The committees consist of three faculty members from all areas of physics, with special care given to avoid using a student’s research advisor.
-Therefore, students should avoid excessive technical jargon and abbreviations.
 After the exam, the student is provided with oral and/or written feedback from the research exam committee and the academic advisor.
 The outcome of the exam can be a Pass, a Conditional Pass, or a Fail.
 In the cases of a Conditional Pass or a Fail, the research exam committee and the graduate program committee will require remedial measures specific to each individual case.

 Step 2: Graduate Board Oral (GBO) Examination